Speedvale Avenue Construction

 David Atkinson

-David Atkinson almost 3 years ago
+David Atkinson over 3 years ago

 I was reading the plans for the construction on Speedvale and didn’t see whether pedestrians would still be able to cross the river during the bridge closure in 2022.
 It is a heavily trafficked area for pedestrians and the alternative route adds a very long detour (either through riverside park or up delhi to almost Eramosa).
 The proposed pedestrian bridge at Emma would be a great alternative, but I’ve read it is still under review with not set date for construction.